Written by: Mike Healy

 To address the question you’re (hopefully) asking at this juncture: how might one become a Founding Member?
 Because of the moment’s paramount importance, as well as the excitement and interest we are humbled to have enjoyed thus far, Founding Membership at Guild Row will be available by invitation only.
 While we already know who many of the Founding Members will be, we also in the spirit of openness and inclusion want to be clear that we are open to inquiries from anyone who is compelled to reach out.

-I do want to be clear: although the active-listening period we engage in with our Founding Members will be dues free, the object is to launch into long-term relationships with each of them.
-As such, all Founding Members will be asked to make a two-year membership commitment to Guild Row.
 We are asking our Founding Members to put their stamp on Guild Row (in more ways than one).
-For some of you reading this, we may have reached out already, but if we haven’t, and you’re interested in finding out more, let me know—my e-mail address is firstname.lastname@example.org.
+For some of you reading this, we may have reached out already, but if we haven’t, and you’re interested in finding out more, let me know—my e-mail address is email@example.com.